theupdateframework/taps/tap7.md

 ### Re-Signing Converted Metadata
-If an updater implementation uses a different metadata format than that provided in test data, it becomes necessary to convert it for the updater's use.
+If an updater implementation uses a different metadata format than that of the test data, it is necessary to convert test metadata for the updater's use.
 Further, two situations arise depending on the behavior of the updater:
 1. When the updater receives the converted metadata, it converts it back to canonical JSON and checks the signatures in this (original) format.